Clinic, Health Issues, and Medication

 Management of Life-Threatening Health Conditions

 A student may be permitted to self-administer medication for potentially life-threatening illnesses such as diabetes, allergies, asthma, and cystic fibrosis.
 Guidelines for this process are based on F.S.
 1002.20(3) (h)-(k).
-Written authorization is needed from the student’s physician, advanced registered nurse practitioner, or physician assistant certifying that the student has the life-threatening illness.
-In addition, the licensed health care provider is attesting that the student is capable of and has been instructed in the proper administration of the required medicine and/or procedure for management of life-threatening health condition(s).
+Written authorization is needed from the student’s physician, advanced registered nurse practitioner, or physician assistant certifying that the student has a life-threatening illness.
+In addition, the licensed health care provider attests that the student is capable of and has been instructed in the proper administration of the required medicine and/or procedure for the management of life-threatening health condition(s).
 Also, the parent/guardian must sign a written authorization for their child to self-administer medication.
 This authorization also includes a statement that the school district shall incur no liability as a result of any injury arising from the self-administration.
 The permission is effective for the school year and will be reviewed annually.
-Please note that permission may be revoked if there is reason to believe that the life- sustaining medication, treatment, equipment or supplies are being used inappropriately.
-Parent/guardian should contact the clinic at their child’s school site for additional information.
+Please note that permission may be revoked if there is reason to believe that the life-sustaining medication, treatment, equipment, or supplies are being used inappropriately.
+Parents/guardians should contact the clinic at their child’s school site for additional information.

 Use of Assistive Medical Equipment: Crutches, Canes, Walkers, Wheelchairs, Braces, Splints